 VentureBridge Key Components

 The VentureBridge Accelerator is a 10 - week program hosted in the San Francisco Bay Area each summer.
-The program is designed to create networks with the above three groups.
+The program is designed to create networks with mentors, customers, and early stage investors.
 Sessions include: Mentor matching, investor feedback, founder dinners, and more.
 The university invests $25,000 in each company.
-Companies receive many other in-kind services.
+Companies also receive many other in-kind services.

 VB Bay Area Mentor Match